micheal-ndoh/Groups/README.md

 2. **Topic Assignment**:
     - Each group will be assigned a unique topic.
 The number of topics should not exceed the number of students, ensuring that every group has a dedicated topic.

-3. **Secure Data Storage**:
-    - Each group's data (students and their assigned topics) will be stored in a read only file.
-    - These file will be accessible only by the program and will be read-only to prevent external modifications.

 ## Objectives